scottlbaker/tzxduino-mini/README.md

 ## Firmware

-The TZXduini-mini is firmware compatible with earlier versions of the TZXduino.
-There are many forks of the TZXduino firmware.
-I used the one from arduitape.blogspot.com.
-There are also forks of the firmware on GitHub.
-Choose whichever one you like.
+The TZXduini-mini firmware is a fork of the open source TZXduino firmware.

 ## Contributors